qmk/qmk_firmware/keyboards/dsanchezseco/simcp/keymaps/default/readme.md

-# The default keymap for sImCP
+# The default keymap for simcp